asychin/prospydoor/README.md

 ### Network Issues

-If ProsPyDoor cannot connect to Prosody:
+If PPCH cannot connect to Prosody:

 1. Ensure the main Jitsi stack is running:
    ```bash